-A primary vehicle for faculty involvement in the University governance process is through active participation in the committee structure.
-These committees provide input into the policy making processes affecting the health and well-being of the University and as such the role of the faculty in this is preeminent.
-In keeping with democratic principles of governance, faculty participation on University committees should reflect proportional representation consistent with the faculty's representation within the University.
-All disciplines, colleges, and levels (undergraduate and graduate) should be visibly represented in the committee structure.
-In order to ensure that the goal of proportional representation is achieved, election of representatives for committee service should emanate from colleges and departments. addition, the Faculty Senate will elect representatives from among those duly elected Senators to serve as members of these committees.
+In order to ensure that the goal of proportional representation is achieved, election of representatives for committee service should emanate from colleges and departments.
+In addition, the Faculty Senate will elect representatives from among those duly elected Senators to serve as members of these committees.
 All such representatives shall have full voting authority in carrying out the charge of the committees.
 Elections of the committee members should be conducted in the manner developed by the dean in consultation with the Faculty Senators from that academic unit.
 All elections are to be done during colleges meetings after the fall Faculty/Staff Conference.
-Students shall also serve as elected voting members of committees as Students will be elected or appointed by the respective Student Government Association.
-Representatives from the administration and staff shall serve as either voting or exofficio members of these committees depending on the scope and responsibility of the committee.
+Students shall also serve as elected voting members of committees as appropriate.
+Students will be elected or appointed by the respective Student Government Association.
+Representatives from the administration and staff shall serve as either voting or ex-officio members of these committees depending on the scope and responsibility of the committee.